gdbooks/3DCollisions/Chapter5/dynamic_objects.md

 That blue line sticking out the back is NOT a rendering artifact.
 It's a ray that has hit an object.

+Is the unit test chugging and choppy?
+Try to change the "Update" method of the octree node to comment out the recursive part.
+That should speed things up back to a smooth framerate.
+This is a great example of why we avoid recursion, it's expensive!

 ```cs
 using OpenTK.Graphics.OpenGL;
 using Math_Implementation;